vihara-ambegoda/AutoCAD-Practice-Drawings-Portfolio/README.md

 ## 📬 Contact

-If you have feedback or suggestions, feel free to [open an issue](https://github.com) or connect via LinkedIn (add link here).
+If you have feedback or suggestions, feel free to [open an issue](https://github.com).

 ---